ivanshalashilin/Cavity/README.md

 - Hermetic seal: we believe the seal may be slightly leaky, which according to John Barry leads to a drift of many, many FSRs.

+- Laser locking: during long-term (3 days +) runs to establish thermal performance the laser may unlock.
+This makes it difficult to seperate thermal drift from laser drift.
+Ensure the laser is locked before taking thermal data.

+- Applying heat: we applied heat as a step change (e.g. 10 degrees).
+It may be more useful to step the temperature in small increments instead.

 # Parts list